rho-contracts/rho-contracts/README.md

 blame-tracking algorithm necessary to report blame correctly, and proves the algorithm correct.

-This implementation follows the paper closely with one limitation. `rho-contracts.js` does not report blame in term of the name of the module interacting.
-It only reports the function names.
+This implementation follows the paper closely, though without Racket's macro system it was not possible to implement the report of blame in term of the name of the module interacting. `rho-contracts.js` only reports the function names.

 ### Contracts on Functions-as-Values